loonwerks/splat/test-harness/SML/README.md

 test-harness/SML
 ================

-The code in this directory supports the creation of a test harness for a particular filter.
-It is a hand-worked example on which higher levels of automation is to be based.
+The code in this directory embodies a test harness for a particular filter.
+It is a hand-worked example on which higher levels of automation will be based.

 Typing